 On April 28, 2016, the unitholders of the Partnership approved the DCP Midstream Partners, LP 2016 Long-Term Incentive Plan (the "2016 plan"), which replaced the 2005 long-term incentive plan that expired pursuant to its terms at the end of 2015 (the "2005 plan").
 Any outstanding awards under the 2005 plan will remain outstanding and settle according to the terms of such grant.
 The 2016 plan authorizes up to 900,000 common units to be available for issuance under awards to employees, officers, and non-employee directors of the General Partner and its affiliates.
-Awards under the 2016 plan will expire on the earlier of the date it is terminated by the board of directors of the General Partner or the date that all common units available under the plan have been paid or issued.
+Awards under the 2016 plan may include unit options, phantom units, restricted units, distribution equivalent rights, unit bonuses, common unit awards, and performance awards.
+The 2016 plan will expire on the earlier of the date it is terminated by the board of directors of the General Partner or the date that all common units available under the plan have been paid or issued.
 We believe the 2016 plan is an important tool to attract and retain qualified individuals who are essential to the future success of the Partnership.

-We announced a quarterly distribution of \$0.78 per unit for the second quarter of 2016.
-This distribution remains unchanged from the previous quarter and the second quarter of 2015.
+We announced a quarterly distribution of \$0.78 per unit for the third quarter of 2016.
+This distribution remains unchanged from the previous quarter and the third quarter of 2015.